thejanPasindu/link-manager-app/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under a custom Non-Commercial License - see the [LICENSE.md](LICENSE.md) file for details.
+This license allows for private use, modification, and educational purposes, but restricts commercial use.
+Please read the license terms carefully before using this software.